 Students are encouraged to communicate directly with the institutional department for which they have a concern.
+All academic concerns, including grade appeals, should follow the procedures listed in the current Academic Catalog.
+In the event that institutional department leadership is unable to provide complaint resolution, the Director of Online Programs will serve as the next level facilitator in online student complaint resolution; as necessary, this will include partnership with Vice-Presidents and the President.

-All Academic concerns, including grade appeals, should follow the procedures listed in the current Academic Catalog on pages 67-68.
-Only if a student feels his or her complaint has not been resolved through this procedure and has sufficient evidence supporting this claim, he or she may submit a Student Complaint Form to the State Council of Higher Education for Virginia (SCHEV).
-More details on the SCHEV student complaints procedure can be found on the SCHEV agency page at www.schev.edu.
+Only if a student feels his or her complaint has not been resolved satisfactorily through this procedure and has sufficient evidence supporting this claim, he or she may submit a Student Complaint Form to the State Council of Higher Education for Virginia (SCHEV).
+More details on the formal SCHEV student complaints procedure can be found on the SCHEV agency page at www.schev.edu.
 SCHEV provides oversight in Virginia for resolving institution complaints from students taking distance education under the aegis of SARA.
-In the event that the student's complaint or residency location does not fall under the aegis of SARA, the institution will serve as the final overseer in the complaint resolution process.
-SHEV's contact information for these circumstances can be obtained from the Vice President for Academic Affairs and Athletics: Dr. Marshall Flowers, mflowers@bluefield.edu, 276-326-4355.